-I’ve booked myself several stays on airbnb, a website that lets you rent rooms, apartment, and houses from locals around the world.
-And using the three tips in this post, I’ve saved over $3,000 on airbnb.
+I’ve booked myself many stays on Airbnb, a website that lets you rent rooms, apartment, and houses from locals around the world.
+And using the three tips in this post, I’ve saved thousands.

-My brother and I loved our airbnb apartments in Hong Kong and Seoul last month.
+My brother and I loved our Airbnb apartments in Hong Kong and Seoul a few years ago.
 We averaged about $100 per night to stay in two of the most happening neighborhoods, far away from the sterile locations of the business hotels.
 Plus we had our own bedrooms, and the use of kitchens.

-I’m in Atlanta right now, so let me give an example from Atlanta.
-This looks like a very nice apartment downtown, with a listed price of $125 per night.
+Here’s an example in Buenos Aires.
+This looks like a very nice studio in Palermo, one of the hipper neighborhoods, with a listed price of $98 per night.

 Instead, I would scroll to the bottom of the listing and click Contact Host.

 I send a quick message emphasizing how good of a guest I am (reference any positive reviews you have on the site), how much I like the place, how long I am staying, and then I request to pay a certain amount total for my stay.